openplanets/cc-benchmark-tests/README.md

 - [] Do the data formats use vocabularies?
 - [*] Are there any codes used within the data?

-MIME Types used within the dataset CSV file, a list of IANA MIME types is available here: http://www.iana.org/assignments/media-types.
+MIME Types are used within the dataset, e.g. text/csv.
+A list of IANA MIME types is available at http://www.iana.org/assignments/media-types.

-The File name field relate to the name of the file within the GovDocs dataset, available here: http://digitalcorpora.org/corpora/files.
+The File name field relates to the name of the file within the GovDocs dataset, available at http://digitalcorpora.org/corpora/files.

 Support
 -------